 The idea of an initiative to set up a parents’ alumni group for CAPEEA was introduced by Alexandra.
 At ESRM, this year marks the 10th anniversary if their first BAC year and they are working to create a harmonized database for their graduates.
 Additionally, their PA has set up an alumni group for parents, which is used mostly for the purposes of fund- raising, internships, and finding Mobility Program host families.

 Interparents is currently looking to set up something similar for the type 1 schools.
-The question was posed to Georgios if it would be feasible to find out through the website if other AES have any sort of alumni groups for students and/ or parents.
+CAPEEA could find out through the website if other AES have any sort of alumni groups for students and/ or parents.

-The Extended Bureau will meet online in January to discuss practical issues such as website use/ status, theoretical meetings, working groups, upcoming JTC (documents will be distributed when available).
+The Extended Bureau will meet online in January to discuss practical issues such as website use/ status, thematic meetings, working groups, upcoming JTC (documents will be distributed when available).

 6. CAPEEA Website